meabed/mongoosastic-ts/docs/README.md

 ```
 This feature is still a work in progress.
 As of this writing you'll have
-to manage whether or not you need to create the mapping, mongoosastic
+to manage whether or not you need to create the mapping, mongoosastic-t
 will make no assumptions and simply attempt to create the mapping.
 If
 the mapping already exists, an Exception detailing such will be
 populated in the `err` argument.